ThriveCart is shopping cart software that allows you to create a beautiful high converting cart and checkout pages for your products and services.

 There are features to help glean deeper customer insights, boost conversions, increase the value of each transaction, and much more.

 The main difference between the two shopping cart software options is that ThriveCart is a lot more affordable compared to SamCart.
-ThriveCart only costs a one-time fee of $495, while SamCart costs $199 per month for access to a similar set of features.
+ThriveCart only costs a one-time fee of $495, while SamCart has a monthly fee of $199 for access to a similar set of features.

 One major advantage SamCart has over ThriveCart is that it has a wonderful selection of checkout templates.
 But, with ThriveCart’s team working on increasing the template and customization options, plus being able to get shared templates from others, this won’t be an issue for much longer.